mozman/ezdxf/README.md

 Documentation
 -------------

-Documentation of development version at https://ezdxf.mozman.at/docs
+Documentation of the development version at https://ezdxf.mozman.at/docs

 Documentation of the latest release at https://ezdxf.readthedocs.io/